Per funding agency guidelines, all program participants must meet the following eligibility requirements:

 - Participants of the Michigan GEAR UP Program.

-Students who are a part of these groups will receive priority assignment, which means that they will be assigned a peer mentor within the first two weeks of the semester.
-Additionally, they have access to study space and study sessions led by program peer mentors who are proficient in specific courses and subject areas.
+Students who are a part of these groups and who meet all of the eligibility requirements above are eligible to participate in our program.
+Program participants in our target population will receive priority assignment, which means that they will be assigned a peer mentor within the first two weeks of the semester.
+Additionally, they have access to study space and study sessions led by program peer mentors and group leaders who are proficient in specific courses and subject areas.

 Other WMU Students